MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/reference/PSDscResources/Resources/ServiceSet/BuiltInAccount.md

 ## With Invoke-DscResource

-The `Invoke-DscResource` cmdlet does not support invoking composite resources.
+The `Invoke-DscResource` cmdlet doesn't support invoking composite resources.
 Instead, use the [Service resource][1].

 ## With a Configuration

-This snippet shows how you can define a `Configuration` with a `ServiceSet` resource block to ensure that the `Dhcp` and `SstpSvc` services will run under the `LocalService` built-in account.
+This snippet shows how you can define a `Configuration` with a `ServiceSet` resource block to ensure that the `Dhcp` and `SstpSvc` services run under the `LocalService` built-in account.

 :::code source="BuiltInAccount.Config.ps1":::